 Include the following items in your calculation –

 Add these amounts together, divide by 12 to calculate your average monthly "payroll", and multiply by 2.5.

-No. Any money you withdrew from your S-Corporation during 2019 that did not go through salary is not eligible to be used in the calculation of your PPP loan amount.
+No. Any money you withdrew from your S-Corporation during 2019 or 2020 that did not go through salary is not eligible to be used in the calculation of your PPP loan amount.

 It is not considered taxable income, even if it is forgiven.
-However, any expenses you use towards forgiveness will not be deductible on your 2020 business tax return.
+Any expenses you use towards forgiveness are tax-deductible on your 2020 business tax return.

 Yes.
 We recommend that you apply for unemployment and the PPP as soon as possible.
 It's not clear how long it will take to be approved for and receive either one.

 If you are approved for both, decide which will be more financially beneficial to you.
 Once you know this, these are your options:

 The government is also offering something called “Mixed Earner Unemployment Compensation”.
 This provides $100 per week additional benefit to individuals who have at least $5,000 a year in self-employment income but are disqualified from PUA (unemployment for business owners) because they are eligible for regular state unemployment benefits.